What’s In Your Water? Part 1

 Eliminating shopping stress

 This enabled me to eliminate bi-monthly trips to Target, which saved me time, energy, and money.
-Eliminating shopping at department stores had the added benefit of reducing stress.
-I find most shopping stressful!
-Especially when there’s too much shopping in my life.
-It’s fun to buy a new blouse or cute shirt for my son now and then, but stores are visually overstimulating and cause sensory overload in many of us.
+Eliminating shopping at department stores had the added benefit of reducing stress since I find most shopping stressful!
+Especially when there’s too much shopping and too many errands in my life.
+It’s fun to buy a new blouse or cute shirt for my son now and then, but stores are visually overstimulating and cause sensory overload for many of us.

 Then I discovered minimalism